regor-unimore/MARSIS/README.md

 Research of Underground Water on Mars" by Benedetta Ferrari, Maxence Delorme, Manuel Iori, Marco Lippi and Roberto Orosei.

 The material is divided into "Machine Learning" and "Optimization" data/code, to better distinguish the two parts of the proposed predict-then-optimize approach.
-All algorithms are coded in Python and the ILP model require the commercial solver Gurobi (we used version 11.0.1).
+All algorithms are coded in Python and the ILP model requires the commercial solver Gurobi (we used version 11.0.1).
 In the following, the content of each folder is described:

 -------